hakosaj/sortsVis/README.md

 # Sorting algorithms and visualizations

 HOX!
 WORK IN PROGRESS, SERIOUSLY

-Sorting algorithm practise on c++, with visualization!
+Sorting algorithm practise on c++!

-Will be creating a variety of different sorting algorithms from scratch, just for practise and fun!
+Will be creating a variety of different sorting algorithms from scratch, just for fun!

 Adding some visualization later, too.